 Oftentimes, short sleeves shirts are used as an outer layer for the long sleeves.

-Multi-tools are useful whenever you have to go outside.
-It really makes you feel prepared and it’s nice to have on hand while hiking.
+Multi-tools for camping are useful whenever you have to get outdoors.
+It really makes you feel prepared and it’s nice to have on hand while hiking and camping.

 We recommend this small but useful multi-tool from Gerber.
 You can fit one in your pocket.